 About Me

-I am an assistant professor in the Department of Mathematics and Statistics at Auburn University.
+I am an Assistant Professor in the Department of Mathematics and Statistics at Auburn University.
 Before joining Auburn, I was a Dickson Instructor at the University of Chicago.
-I received my Ph.D. from MIT in 2022, advised by Scott Sheffield, and my B.S. in mathematics from KAIST.
+I received my Ph.D. in Mathematics from MIT in 2022, advised by Scott Sheffield, and my B.S. in Mathematical Sciences from KAIST.

 My research focuses on random geometry, particularly the interplay between probability, statistical physics, quantum gravity, and combinatorics.